coder/coder/docs/templates/modules.md

 https://your-github-username:your-github-pat@github.com
 ```

-If you are running Coder on Docker or Kubernetes, `git` is pre-installed in the Coder image.
-However, you still need to mount credentials.
-This can be done via a Docker volume mount or Kubernetes secrets.
+If you are running Coder on Docker or Kubernetes, `git` is
+pre-installed in the Coder image.
+However, you still need to mount
+credentials.
+This can be done via a Docker volume mount or Kubernetes
+secrets.

 ### Passing git credentials in Kubernetes

-First, create a `.gitconfig` and `.git-credentials` file on your local machine.
-You may want to do this in a temporary directory to avoid conflicting with your own git credentials.
+First, create a `.gitconfig` and `.git-credentials` file on your local
+machine.
+You might want to do this in a temporary directory to avoid
+conflicting with your own git credentials.

 Next, create the secret in Kubernetes.
-Be sure to do this in the same namespace that Coder is installed in.
+Be sure to do this in the same
+namespace that Coder is installed in.

 ```sh
 export NAMESPACE=coder